shilangyu/EOOP20L-neural-network/doc/preliminary.md

 #### NNFunctions

 `NNFunctions` stores function used by the NN: activation function, derivative of the activation function, output layer function, derivative of the output layer function, and cost function.
-Constructing a `NNFunction` object consists of providing the previously mentioned function, or choosing ready function from an enum.
+Constructing a `NNFunction` object consists of providing the previously mentioned functions, or choosing ready functions from an enum.

+`NNFunctions` is `Serializable` only if the chosen functions are from the preset, custom ones can't be serialized.

 #### NeuralNetwork